SimonZhang04/SimonZhang04/README.md

-### Hello! 😄
+### Hello! 👋

-I'm a grade 11 student at Agincourt Collegiate Institute.
+I'm Simon.
+I have a passion for science, math, and technology!

 * 📱 Currently learning app development with Android Studio in Kotlin
 * 💻 Experience with Java, Python, React, Kotlin, HTML/CSS